prony5/unity_ode/README.md

    - Add `Ode/World` component
    - Add Bodies and joints form section  `Ode` in inspector

+2. By default, the simulation is performed using single precision numbers, to use double you need to add `ODE_DOUBLE_PRECISION` in scripting define symbols in project settings.

 ## Requirements

 | Component      | Requirement                         |